The Second Batch of New Hymns!

 Modified

 But first, here’s how much data I have for each week, just so you have an idea of what I’m working with.
-For what it’s worth, I have more data from some of the past few weeks than any other week in my entire dataset.
+I have collected more data per week from the past few months than from any other time period in my dataset.

 Number of wards I have data from, by week